Elkhonon Goldberg

 Elkhonon Goldberg (born 1946) is a neuropsychologist and cognitive neuroscientist known for his work in hemispheric specialization and the "novelty-routinization" theory.

 Biography

-Goldberg studied at Moscow State University with Alexander Luria and moved to the United States in 1974.
+Goldberg studied at Moscow State University with neuropsychologist Alexander Luria, who is often credited as a father of modern neuropsychology, and moved to the United States in 1974.
 He is currently a Clinical Professor of Neurology at New York University School of Medicine, Diplomate of The American Board of Professional Psychology in Clinical Neuropsychology, and Co-Founder and Chief Scientific Advisor of SharpBrains, an online brain fitness center.
 He offers post-doctoral training in Neuropsychology at Fielding Graduate University.
 Elkhonon Goldberg is the Founding Director of Luria Neuroscience Institute (LNI), an organization founded with the purpose of advancing research and disseminating knowledge about the brain and the mind.
 He describes himself as an atheist "with agnostic tendencies".

-In 2008 Goldberg solicited funds from Jeffrey Epstein for cognition research but Epstein declined to fund the project.

 Scientific work

 At Moscow State University, Goldberg studied psychology and mathematics and was among the early proponents of the discipline known today as computational neuroscience.
 In the United States Goldberg's work has been more clinical in nature.
 His research has focused on the function of the frontal lobes, hemispheric specialization, memory, cognitive aging, and general theory of functional cortical organization.

 Among the early critics of the fashionable notion of neocortical modularity, he introduced the notion of "cognitive gradient" to capture the distributed and emergent properties of functional cortical organization.

 Goldberg's work on frontal lobe functions includes the discovery of the "reticulo-frontal disconnection" syndrome, functional lateralization and gender differences in the prefrontal cortex.
 His work on memory includes the description of relatively pure retrograde amnesia without anterograde amnesia, which in turn has led to the elucidation of the role of brain stem arousal mechanisms in memory.